 Maintaining F-1 Status during COVID-19 Pandemic:

-- International students have to maintain full time enrollment and stay registered in at least 12 credit hours (undergraduate students) and 9 credit hours (graduate students) for the spring 2020 semester through distance education (online) in order to maintain your active SEVIS record.
+- International students have to maintain full time enrollment and stay registered in at least 12 credit hours (undergraduate students) and 9 credit hours (graduate students) in order to maintain your active SEVIS record.

 - Due to COVID-19, the 5 month rule is not in effect for current international students that remain enrolled and active in SEVIS.
 This means that current F-1 Students can re-enter the United States with current I-20 after being outside of the U.S. for more than 5 months.